Skip to main content

 Paul Cadorette, CPC, COC, CPC-P, COSC, CASCC, Director of Education, nimble solutions

-In this blog post, I will delve into five essential coding tips that are specifically tailored to spine surgery in ASCs.
+In this blog post, I will delve into five essential coding tips that are specifically tailored to ASC spine surgeries.
 By implementing these strategies, ASC coders can navigate the intricacies of coding, maximize revenue, and contribute to the overall success of their surgical facility.

 These valuable coding insights will help you improve your coding accuracy and your ASC’s rate of collections.